3manuek/3manuek/content/posts/2024-09/tdsfdw.md

 ![areyousure](/images/tdsfdw/rusure.gif)

 The whole concept of Babelfish is to allow a large portion of the MSSQL applications to run under an Open Source license.
-You may be wondering about the performance impact on doing double-parsing, however
+You may be wondering about the performance impact on doing double-parsing, but if this is a matter to you, you might reconsider to keep TSQL compatibility.

-I won't discuss if Babelfish is good or bad, but there where a few considerations on top of the Postgres standard maintanability:
+But if you don't have too many choices and you decide to use BabelfishPG, here are a few considerations on top of the Postgres standard maintanability:

 - Upgrades require some extra steps, whenever the engine and extension version is upgraded.
 - Pool solutions are quite limited in the Open Source field, for leveraging connections through the TDS backend.
 I covered this in [TDSPool with BabelfishPG](/posts/2024-08/tdsbabelfish).